umagp/umagp.github.io/content/posts/homepm.md

 **Product/Project Management & My Home**

 If you’ve read through to this point, I’d be amazed.
 I get a bit obsessive, researching everything to find what best suits us now and will last for a considerable amount of time.
 Managing the vision and the minutia of my home strategy feels good.
 Balancing the needs, wants, resources, and optimizing for a future state feels like a great puzzle with satisfying and tangible results.
-And if you want someone that will be this obsessed on your behalf, I’m available!
+And if you want someone that will be this obsessed on your behalf, I’m open to work!
+Get in touch on LinkedIn.